OneGov/onegov-docs/index.rst

  * It uses PostgreSQL 9.1+ and won't support other databases.
  * It aims to provide concurrency through multiple processes and is not necessarily threadsafe.

+OneGov Neo supports Python 2.7, Python 3.3 and Python 3.4.
+PyPy support might be added in the future, if no third-party module prevents us from doing that.

 **This project is currently under heavy development and very unfinished.**